-Our Street is a fully illustrated story book for upper-elementary school age children.
+Our Street is a fully illustrated story book for elementary school age children.
 It explores how suburban life changes between the 1950s and 2020s, and provides a positive vision of the future.
-It is a useful tool for parents and educators to help inspire children with positive solutions for sustainable and resilient living, whilst reflecting on historical lifestyles.
+It is a useful tool for parents and educators to help inspire children with positive solutions for sustainable and resilient living, while reflecting on historical lifestyles.

 Join the kids living on a suburban street over seven decades and into the near future.
 How do they live?
 What do they eat?
 How do their households work?
 Can you help make your home and neighborhood a happening place like this street?

 Beck LoweBeck is a permaculture educator and writer.
 She undertook a life-changing Permaculture Design Course in 1994 and has been practicing permaculture ever since.
 She worked closely with David Holmgren on RetroSuburbia as project manager, researcher and chief text wrangler, and reinterpreted his ‘Aussie Street’ story for kids in Our Street.
 She has also been editor and/or project manager on various new and re-releases at Melliodora Publishing.
 Beck is the black sheep of the retrosuburbia family, living on her 60 acre permaculture farm near Heathcote in central Victoria.
 Besides work with Holmgren Design and Melliodora Publishing, and running her farm, she teaches permaculture, and is finishing her book on animals in permaculture. becklowe.com.au